How to Participate

 Virtual Competition and Filming Requirements

 Teachers are able to host their competition either in person or virtually.
 Below are the requirements for hosting a virtual competition.
-The statewide semi-final, state and national competition will be held as video submission contests.
+The state and national competitions will be held in person.

 For teachers: Hosting a Virtual Competition

 - Video submission contest: Each student records and saves each recitation as a separate video file.
 Students send video(s) via email or a file sharing platform (i.e. Dropbox, We Transfer, etc.) to the Poetry Out Loud organizer.
-For the statewide semi-final and state competition, students will submit videos via SlideRoom, our online application portal.
 The organizer reviews submissions to ensure the videos meet film requirements and then forwards to the judges for their review.
 Contest judges and the accuracy judge must provide scores for each criterion and review independently—the same as live competitions.
 Organizers set a deadline for judges to submit scores and then tally the scores.
 For video submission contests, videos must not be edited, but students may record their recitations more than once and send their best recording for each recitation.

 - Recording one-on-one on video platform: The organizer meets with each student competitor individually over a video platform (i.e. Zoom, Skype, etc.) with the accuracy judge and prompter.
 The student recites their poem(s) live for the organizer while each recitation is being recorded.
 Recordings of recitations are sent to contest judges to review and provide scores.
 Judges must provide scores for each criterion and review independently.